iammuttaqi/aurora/resources/markdown/terms.md

 By using the Platform, you agree to these Terms and Conditions.
 If you do not agree with any part of these Terms, you should discontinue use of the Platform.

-[Your Company Name] reserves all rights not expressly granted herein.
+Aurora reserves all rights not expressly granted herein.